 Figure: MIT System of Soil Classification

-2. Textural Classification of Soils
+ii.
+Textural Classification of Soil

-In this classification, first of all, the soil sample is sieved to determine the percentage of sand, silt and clay-sized particles.
+In this classification, first of all, the soil sample is sieved to determine the percentage of sand, silt, and clay-sized particles.
 Utilizing the obtained relative percentage, the triangular chart is filled.